simpeter/apd/docs/lab2.md

 You will compile and run a special version of the hotel reservation app that enables synchronous journaling.
-The vanilla version uses asynchronous journaling, which is durable under all failure situations, but this version is.
+The vanilla version uses asynchronous journaling, which is not durable under all failure situations, but this version is.
 The reason for using asynchronous journaling in the vanilla version is that SSDs and HDDs are often not fast enough to provide good performance with synchronous